How To Set Up Calendly Tracking In Google Analytics using GTM

 Download Calendly Tracking GTM Recipe

-The first thing you need to do is download our premade GTM recipe.
-To get the recipe, sign up for free to our newsletter.
+The first thing you need to do is download our premade GTM recipe from our shop

 After downloading our Calendly GTM Recipe, import it into your GTM container, making sure not to erase anything you currently have in your container already by selecting Merge.
 You should see:

-Next, you’ll need to make sure the Google Analytics tags are using the correct UA Tracking ID and GA4 Measurement ID.
-Once you’ve don’t that, you can preview, test & publish your container.
+Next, you’ll need to make sure the Google Analytics tags are using the correct GA4 Measurement ID.
+Once you’ve done that, you can preview, test & publish your container.

-After publishing, your Calendly tracking tags will start firing.
-Your Universal Analytics tracking will be complete (unless you want to set up a Goal), but in order to get the most out of tracking Calendly signups in GA4, you’ll need to continue reading.
+After publishing, your Calendly tracking tags will start firing, but to get the most out of tracking Calendly signups in GA4, you’ll need to do a few more steps.
+Continue reading below.

 GA4 Calendly Event Setup